veranemoloko/order-service/readme.md

 ## Order Service

 ### Description
-#### This project is a microservice for processing orders.
+#### This project is a service for processing orders.
 Key features include:
 - Receiving and storing orders via Kafka.
 - Caching orders for fast access.
 The cache size can be configured in the .env file.
 - REST API for retrieving orders by UID.
 (GET /orders/:uid)